NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 convergence, it will make the analysis of CUBIC much harder.

-Note that CUBIC will continue to reduce *cwnd* in response to congestion events until it reaches a value of 1 MSS.
+Note that CUBIC will continue to reduce *cwnd* in response to congestion events due to ECN-Echo ACK packet until it reaches a value of 1 MSS.
 If congestion persists, a sender with a *cwnd* of 1 MSS needs to reduce its sending rate even further.
 It can achieve that by using a retransmission timer with exponential backoff, as described in {{!RFC3168}}.